kaushikjadhav01/SmartSpend/CONTRIBUTING.md

-# Contributing to TrackMyDollar
+# Contributing to SmartSpend

-Follow the set of guidelines below to contribute to TrackMyDollar!
+Follow the set of guidelines below to contribute to SmartSpend!

 ## Code of Conduct

 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to psomash@ncsu.edu.
+Please report unacceptable behavior to kajadhav@ncsu.edu / spsuarl@ncsu.edu.

 Prerequistes required before starting this project

 1. Must be a graduate student at NC State University
-2. Must be a student in Software Engineering Course in Fall 2021
+2. Must be a student in Software Engineering Course in Fall 2022.
 3. Have proficiency in Python

 ## How can I Contribute -

 ### Reporting Bugs

-This section guides you through submitting a bug report for TrackMyDollar.
+This section guides you through submitting a bug report for SmartSpend.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior and find related reports.

 Before Submitting A Bug Report